-Throughout the month of December, each Sensational Saturday article will be about a book that has been around for a while and is good for you.
-Some books we read for fun, just pure enjoyment and we do not care if we learn anything.
-There are other books full of intelligent, well thought out ideas, but are so boring, we want to put them down and not wait to get to the point.
-The books in the December Sensational Saturday series are books that I have found to be both good for you and fun or interesting to read.
+Recently, we have been sharing articles about books that have been around for a while and are good for you.
+Some books we read for fun, and pure enjoyment.
+There are other books that are full of intelligent, well-thought-out ideas.
 Last week I talked about the non-religious inspiration found in the Bible.
 In future weeks this space will be used to look at:

 - the Matthew rule – those who have a lot, tend to get even more